 I mean, this is not complicated, Sean.

-It's not because it's a some kind of fancy complicated security plan, it's because it reduces the time to respond.
+It's not because it's some kind of fancy, complicated security plan.

-Um, we we talked about that in the Secret Service all the time.
+We talked about that in the Secret Service all the time.

-You you make big things small, and when you make big things small, what you do is you force these attackers into a scenario where they're locked down.
+You make big things small, and when you make big things small, what you do is you force these attackers into a scenario where they're locked down.

 What I mean by that is if you have security gates in a school and a protocol, when a shooting goes on, when you know where the incident's happening, you close the security gates and you know where the police officers can respond, and you prevent that shooter from moving around.

-Um again, these are just really simple security rules, and I think it's time, sadly, that a lot of schools in America start looking into security plans like that.
+And I think it's time, sadly, that a lot of schools in America start looking into security plans like that.

 I actually think it ought to be institutionalized, Jonathan Gillam.

-Yeah, and I'll go right along with what Dan is saying there, as well as um locking down and making the making the area smaller to trap the shooter, you also have to have uh the teachers and the administration and even the students prepared mentally to to get out of there because if they can uh lock a person down that might be shooting,
+Yeah, and I'll go right along with what Dan is saying there, as well as locking down and making the area smaller to trap the shooter.

-it doesn't necessarily this this whole thing that we've created where you lock yourself in a room, you get to the back and you get really low, may or may not save you.
+Because if they can lock a person down that might be shooting, it doesn't necessarily, this whole thing that we've created where you lock yourself in the room, you get to the back, and you get really low may or may not save you.

 And that doesn't mean making people paranoid.

-It doesn't mean that we want to make people uh freaked out every time they go to school or to a hospital, but this is the world we live in.
+It doesn't mean that we want to make people freaked out every time they go to school or to a hospital.

 I mean, people see police officers every day.